Market

 Company as a lessee :

-The Company has lease contracts for various items of land, building, plant and machinery, vehicles and other equipment used in its
+The Company has lease contracts for various land, building, plant and machineries, vehicles and other equipments which is to be

-operations.
-Leases of land generally have lease terms between 1 to 99 years, while Building have lease term between 1 to 9 years.
-Plant
+used in its operations.
+Land leases generally have lease terms between 1 to 99 years, while Building have lease term between 1 to

 The lease arrangements have extension/ renewal / termination options exercisable by either parties which may make up